d-bl/GroundForge-help/docs/symmetry/index.md

 Drag Stitches
 -------------

-Moving stitches is pretty trivial.
+Moving stitches is pretty trivial but is subject to some [constraints](#constraints).
-Stitches along the edges can not be moved.
-The algorithm does not enforce any limits on moving stitches, so it is your own responsibility to avoid crossing lines or move stitches at or beyond the border of the template.

 Add stitches
 ------------

 Moving the center of a line between two stitches initiates a kind of pinching action to create a new stitch.

 To fix mistakes, it is good to have _click mode for stitches_ set to _delete_